PRIDE AND CONCEIT

 instance that one is therefore a better person.
 That is "Superiority

-Conceit," and it has its counterpart in the "Inferiority Conceit" of
+Conceit," and it has its counterpart in the "Inferiority Conceit"

 the unsuccessful person, and the "Equality Conceit" of the man who

 says "I'm as good as you."
-With the underlying implication "And a good
+With the underlying implication "And

 deal better!"